 This is a wildlife spectacle quite like no other.
-Every time I watch them, not only do the weather conditions vary, but so do the starlings' behaviour, in where they fly, the size and shapes of the murmurations and the hypnotic dance that the murmurations make.
+Every time I go to watch the starlings in Brighton, obviously the weather conditions do vary, but so do the starlings' behaviour, in where they fly, the size and shapes of the murmurations and the hypnotic dance that the murmurations make.
 From a photography point of view, there’s so much to experiment with, such as photographing them up close - mid-murmuration if you have a telephoto lens, capturing their interesting murmuration patterns, slow shutter speeds to convey movement, all with a background of the dramatic weather that Brighton can serve up - from vivid sunsets to stormy conditions.

 You can watch them either from opposite Brighton’s West Pier & the i360 or from the Palace Pier.
-A good time to arrive is 20 minutes before sunset but be warned that when it's windy, it can get quite cold if you stand in one place, so bring gloves and a duvet like coat.
+A good time to arrive is 30 minutes before sunset (if the sun sets early as in disappears behind a cloud on the horizon, then the starlings tend to finish early too.
+Be warned that when it's windy, it can get quite cold if you stand in one place, so bring gloves/hat and a duvet like coat.

 More images of the starling murmurations can be viewed in the Brighton Collection.